 – Bill Gates

 Your team is busy, so the last thing they need is an internal communications system that’s bothersome and full of friction.
-Fortunately, with the rising focus on internal communications best practices has come numerous software programs that make it simple and painless.
+Fortunately, the rising focus on internal communications best practices has brought numerous software programs that make it simple and painless.
 Keep it that way to ensure your employees participate and actually enjoy it.

 Tools that foster internal communications best practices include: